Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** Get ready to embark on an exciting journey through our immersive text-based world!
+This prototype version features the beginning of your adventure, starting in a goblin-infested dungeon jail cell.

 In this game, you will begin your journey trapped in a goblin-infested dungeon jail cell.
 Your primary objective is to escape the cell, reclaim your gear, and navigate the perils that lie ahead.